gmoeck/gmoeck.github.com/_posts/2011-10-26-stubbing-is-not-enough.md

 ##Why Stubs Are Not Enough
-The primary problem that people generally point out in relation to this form of stubbing, is that it leaves you with "brittle tests" which will give you either false positives, or false negatives.
+The primary problem that people generally point out in relation to this form of stubbing however is that it leaves you with "brittle tests" which will give you either false positives, or false negatives.
 So for example (and I know this is a bit contrived, but the total price method is fairly simple) imagine that I changed price to be a money object that